Mingding Doctrine

 Choose to Be a Generous Person

-Start adjusting in all aspects to become a generous person, a dedicated person.
-But do not constantly treat people to meals; that is not good.
-Instead, build generous relationships.
-Learn to be shrewd; it does not matter if you take a small loss.
+Start adjusting in all aspects, becoming a generous person, a dedicated person.
+But do not always treat people to meals; that is not good.
+Instead, build a generous relationship in relationships, learn to be shrewd, and it does not matter to take a loss.
 In the Bible, Isaac dug a well, and it was taken away.
 He dug another well, and it was taken away again.
 Isaac said, "Bless you with a well."
-Isaac was a person who willingly dedicated himself, and he had a hundredfold harvest in that place.
-So today, do we want to give or to receive?
+Isaac was a person who willingly dedicated.
+In that place, there was a hundredfold harvest.
+So today, do we want to give or receive?
 This is our choice!

 In marketing, do you understand the needs of others or your own needs?
-If you understand the needs of others, you will surely receive a lot from them.
-My team is really great; they are all willing to offer themselves to God and are never petty.
-Sometimes, when everyone rents a house together and needs essential supplies, everyone pools their money to buy and use them together.
+If you understand the needs of others, you will surely receive a lot from others.
+My team is really great; they are all willing to offer themselves to God and are never calculating.
+Sometimes, when everyone rents a house together and needs essential living items, everyone pools their money to buy and use them together.
 This greatly improves efficiency, rather than everyone buying and using their own.

 From now on, constantly examine yourself in all aspects, no longer according to your own logic but according to the logic in the Bible.
 Jacob's wages were constantly changed by his uncle, but what does it matter?
-I encourage everyone to be full of understanding in their minds, knowing what is worthwhile and what is not, and to deal with the bad habits on their bodies one by one, becoming a dedicated person, a giving person.
+I encourage everyone to be filled with understanding and know what is worthwhile and what is not, to deal with the bad habits on your body one by one, to become a dedicated person, to become a giving person.
 May God bless everyone!

 null